Matthew 22:21; Mark 12:14-17 Commentary

 The coin they showed Jesus was a “Tribute penny“

 The coin was likely a Denarius of Emperor Tiberius.
 The Pharisee or “spy” asking Jesus whether to pay taxes or tributes, was to entrap him into admitting opposition.
 Paying tributes was also meant to “honor” Ceasar.

 When not to submit to the government

-In 111 AD, Pliny the Younger demanded Christians to honor the Emperor because he is a “god of Rome.”
+In 111 AD, Pliny the Younger demanded Christians honor the Emperor because he is the “god of Rome.”
 Christians who refused were tortured and martyred.
 We must obey God rather than men (Acts 5:29).
-Therefore, if the government is telling you to worship a different God, you must disobey.